JoshuaSimon/2D-FEM-Solver/README.md

 All plots were created with "gnuplot".
 For more information see: http://www.gnuplot.info/

-Geometry and input mesh data were created with the "GiD" Software.
+Geometry and input mesh data were created with the "GiD" software.
 For more information see: https://www.gidhome.com/